 DAY 13 & 14: ULUWATU

-Safe to say the Bukit Peninsula Bali is one of my favourite places to hang out and I highly recommend spending the last couple of days of your 2 Week Bali Itinerary in Uluwatu.
+The Bukit Peninsula is one of my favorite places to hang out in Bali and I highly recommend spending the last couple of days of your 2 week Bali itinerary in Uluwatu.

 - Drifter Cafe